 A simple service for hosting samples of formatted text, at unique URLs, to be shared freely on the internet.
 Lightweight, useful, and clean.

-Need to sign up for a sketchy service but don’t want to submit your real email to an endless torrent of spam?
+Need to sign up for a service but don’t want to submit your real email to an endless torrent of spam?
 Mailinator lets you create unique, disposable inboxes which delete themselves after a few days.

-Want to try a service but don’t want to give them your data or set up an account?
+Want to test a service but don’t want to give them your data or set up an account?
 BugMeMot lets users create shared profiles for accessing websites and then disposed, without revealing personal information.